-- 1. For a SP17, raise the main boom about 1 (0.3 m).
-For a SP18, raise the platform a few inches using the platform level control. - 2.
-Place a large wood block under the rotator pylon.
-Lower the rotator pylon onto the wood block. - 3.
-Remove all personnel, tools, materials, or other loose objects from the platform. - Turn the anti-restart and the master switch off, remove the key and close the lower control panel door. - 5.
+- 3. Remove all personnel, tools, materials, or other loose objects from the platform. - 4.
+Turn the anti-restart and the master switch off, remove the key and close the lower control panel door. - 5.
 Turn the battery disconnect switch off. - 6.
 Close and lock the cowling doors. - 7.
 Chock the wheels. - 8.
 Use wire-ties to fasten the platform gate to the guardrails to prevent the gate from bouncing.
 Also, use wire-ties to fasten the platform foot switch to the platform floor. - 9.
-Use a nylon strap to securely fasten the platform against the wood block.
+Determine if the platform is made of steel or aluminum.
+Steel platforms have toeboards with rolled edges. - Toeboards on aluminum platforms have straight edges without a rolled edge - Use a nylon strap to securely fasten the platform against the wood block.
+On steel platforms, thread the strap over the toeboard.